yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

     def get_weight(self,x,t): return None
 ```

-In forward First we take the one hot embedding of the target (at this stage, we do have the idea of background), then we remove the background column (the last one) which results in a vector either of all zeros or one one, and finally we use binary cross-entropy predictions.
+In forward, first we take the one hot embedding of the target (at this stage, we do have the idea of background), then we remove the background column (the last one) which results in a vector either of all zeros or one one, and finally we use binary cross-entropy predictions.

 And then, after introducing the loss, we can start training, first by finding the correct learning rate using a strangled learning rates, with different learning rates for each 1/3 of the layers, and after finding the correct learning rate, we can then train our model.